bjoydeep/obs-streaming/README.md

  As you could easily guess, we could easily do this same flow using Prometheus RemoteWrite API instead of ACM.
 Pros and cons of the above 2 are really not relevant to the objective of this repository.

  If you used a different metric stream (non-Prometheus) principles applied would be exactly the same.
 In the python module called in Spark - `simpleKafkaConsumer.py` in this example - the schema as seen in `metrics` topic would need to be changed.
+## Spark Streaming

+We will follow [Spark Structured Streaming](https://spark.apache.org/docs/3.3.0/structured-streaming-programming-guide.html) in this repository.
 ### Prereq

 For installing the pre-requistes, follow [this](https://github.com/bjoydeep/obs-streaming/blob/main/InstallPreReqs.md).